tdwg/dwc/.github/ISSUE_TEMPLATE/term-change-template.md

 * Efficacy Justification (why is this change necessary?):
 * Demand Justification (if the change is semantic in nature, name at least two organizations that independently need this term):
 * Stability Justification (what concerns are there that this might affect existing implementations?):
+* Implications for Darwin Core Archive schemas (which XML schemas would require changes)?
+* Implications for Darwin Core DP schemas (which JSON table schemas would require changes)?
-* Implications for dwciri: namespace (does this change affect a dwciri term version)?:
+* Implications for IRI namespaces (does this change affect an IRI term version)?:

 Current Term definition: https://dwc.tdwg.org/list/#dwc_[term name here]